Hawaiian Living FAQs

 Q. Are there French schools in Hawaii?

 A. Education in the French language is generally not taught in Hawaii, but there are some schools that offer French classes as a language option.
-If you wish your child to continue (or begin) French studies while in Hawaii outside of the optional courses, you can arrange for French tutoring from a certified tutor to a maximum of 50 hours per school year.
-For full details including the maximum authorized rate, check with your Dependent Education Clerk at CDLS(W).
+If you wish your child to continue (or begin) French studies while in Hawaii, outside of the optional courses, you can arrange for French tutoring from a certified tutor to a maximum of 50 hours per school year.
+For full details, including the maximum authorized rate, please check with your Children's Education Management (CEM) Dependent Education Clerk at CDLS(W).

-Q. As a military spouse, is it easy to find a job on Oahu?
+Q. As a military spouse and for dependents, is it easy to find a job on Oahu?

 Q. What is the climate in Hawaii?